grip-on-software/data-gathering/README.md

   interface with its authorization scheme.
 - `tfs` (`$SOURCE_TFS`): Set to a non-falsy value to indicate that the source is a Team Foundation Server and thus has auxiliary data aside from the Git repository.
-If this is true, then any collections found based on the initial source that we have are collected, otherwise the value must be a collection name starting with `tfs/`.
+If this is true, then any collections are discovered based on the initial source that we have are collected, otherwise the value must be a collection name starting with `tfs/`.
 Any projects within or beneath the collection may then be gathered.
 - `group` (`$SOURCE_GITLAB_GROUP`): The name of the custom GitLab group.
 Used for group URL updates when the repositories are archived, and for API queries for finding more repositories.